-* This article was first published in April 2021.
-We will update as we receive new information.
+* This article was first published in April 2021, updated May 2021.
+We will continue to update as we receive new information.

 Joburg museums that are openConstitution Hill